-I thoroughly believe the best way to experience any Central American country is to rent a car and drive.
-(Perhaps that’s the best way to discover any country.)
+The best way to experience any Central American country is to rent a car and drive.
 You get a true look at what the day-to-day life is like for the people of that country, you see areas that aren’t built up by tourism, and you get a real taste for the culture.
-However, there are a few things to keep in mind if you are driving in Belize.
+Belize is no different.

 Is driving in Belize safe?

 While everyone has their own level of comfort navigating new countries, in our personal experience, driving in Belize is very safe, as long as you know what to expect.
 It is not at all dangerous, and it is much more convenient and cost effective than using a shuttle to take you from the airport to San Ignacio or other places you plan to visit.

 Driving in Belize allowed us to pull over, stop, and get out whenever we wanted to explore or take a photo.